-- Prepare and submit a business case to HS2 to modify station design ('UK Central Arden Cross Site Requested Changes to HS2 (hybrid Act)' submitted to HS2 June 23rd 2017; - Prepare strategic and specific business cases to support funding applications to both Government and WMCA ('Outline Business Case' submitted November): - Promote the case for inclusion of The Hub Framework growth plans within the emerging Local Plan (Discussions with SMBC planning department on going, The UK Central Hub Framework published October 2017); - Develop a Utilities Strategy (including proposals for a MUSCO) to define a clear delivery plan for the infrastructure required to achieve the planned programme.
-The strategy will be a catalyst to drive economies of scale and collaborative working between stakeholders to plan for delivery ahead of need (Utilities Strategy work commencing October 2017): - Undertake a valuation of current land/property assets in The Hub (independent assessor appointed); - Provide guidance to developers on green and blue infrastructure to ensure best design principles/ and place making are achieved on any proposed developments (High level aspirations in The Hub Framework, October 2017); - Review opportunities for expanded housing potential across The Hub (undertaken as part of The Hub Framework evidence base): - Undertake a car parking strategy review.
-The UGC will need to coordinate a deliverable strategy that is likely to require mechanisms for timing of land value capture (procurement of specialists underway); - Develop an integrated action plan for each component of the UK Central Hub;
+- Prepare and submit a business case to HS2 to modify station design; - Prepare strategic and specific business cases to support funding application to both Government and WMCA: - Promote the case for inclusion of the Hub framework growth plans within the emerging Local Plan; - Develop a Utilities Strategy (including proposals for a MUSCO) to define a clear delivery plan for the infrastructure required to achieve the planned programme.
+The strategy will be a catalyst to drive economies of scale and collaborative working between stakeholders to plan for delivery ahead of need: - Undertake a valuation of current land/property assets in the Hub; - Provide guidance to developers on green and blue infrastructure to ensure best design principles/ and place making are achieved on any proposed developments; - Review opportunities for expanded housing potential across the Hub; - Undertake a car parking strategy review.
+The UGC will need to coordinate a deliverable strategy that is likely to require mechanisms for timing of land value capture; - Develop an integrated action plan for each component of the UKC Hub; - Finalise, agree and implement a Value Capture Framework and Mechanism and appropriate land owner joint venture/collaboration arrangements; - Develop and implement benefit realisation plans to maximise the net additional impacts of the schemes; - Set out the building blocks of likely occupier demand.
+The scale of space proposed to be developed in this area is vast and will need a number of major anchor operators in order that it is able to come forward.
+Groups of key target sectors will be assessed at a high level e.g. academic institutions; - Provide guidance and advice to SMBC and WMCA on green infrastructure and the importance of place making; and